Razer Book 13 laptop is a productivity laptop from a gaming brand

 The Razer Book 13 comes with up to 16GB of memory for taking on heavy multitasking, managing dense productivity-based projects, and improving performance in creative applications.
 The 13-inch ultraportable is also equipped with up to 512GB of fast SSD storage.

-It also has Intel Evo platform verification, which provides super-quick responsiveness while on battery power.
-The company claims nine hours of real-world battery life and four hours of battery life restored by a 30-minute charge.
+It also has Intel Evo platform verification, which super-quick responsiveness while on battery power.
+It has 9 hours of real-world battery life and can delivery four hours of battery life on a 30-minute charge.

 The Razer Book 13 features thin display bezels with a 16:10 aspect ratio.
 The displays range from a full HD+ non-touch configuration to a UHD+ touch configuration with Gorilla Glass 6 and anti-reflective coating.
 It has an HD webcam with a 4-mic array and Windows Hello integration.